 Unlike the basic science years in which student competence is assessed primarily through multiple choice and laboratory skills exams, student assessment during the clinical years includes multiple dimensions.
 UI COM utilizes a criterion-referenced method of assessing students’ clinical competence.
 Each of the core disciplines has defined the clinical knowledge, skills, attitudes, and behaviors students must demonstrate to achieve proficiency.
 Underlying the criteria unique to each discipline is the requirement that students maintain a consistent level of professionalism.
 Using this criterion, students are evaluated by the attendings and residents who have worked most closely with them during the clinical experience for the clinical grade.
 In addition to their clinical grade, students must also demonstrate their acquisition of discipline-specific knowledge bases by taking and passing the National Board of Medical Examiners’ Shelf Exams in each of the core disciplines.
 In certain disciplines, students’ clinical skills are also evaluated using the Objective Structured Clinical Exam format (O.S.C.E.)
 M4 clinical experiences may also use an objective evaluation of the student’s knowledge as well as subjective evaluation by faculty.
 At the conclusion of each experience in the M3 and M4 years, students are asked to evaluate the quality of the experience.
 These evaluations are used by the appropriate curriculum subcommittees as part of their ongoing efforts to monitor and improve the clinical curriculum.
 During the first year of residency training, graduates will also be given the opportunity to evaluate their medical school education.

 In the M3 year, care of hospitalized and ambulatory patients give students their first experience with both the time commitment and the emotional demands of the physician’s life while rotating through the core clerkships.
-The Essentials of Clinical Practice and Professionalism 1 course was established to assist third year students in preparing for their clerkships by providing training that will help them excel.
+The Clinical Connections & Competencies course was established to assist students in preparing for their clerkships by providing training that will help them excel.
 Students may choose to fill their unscheduled time with electives.

 During their fourth year, students refine their basic competencies and expand their knowledge base through participation in required weeks of instruction and selected electives.
 The wide variety of electives encourages students to both explore potential career options and to acquire expertise to complement either a specialty or a generalist career choice.
 Students may take electives both within the UIC system and outside of it.